 While all of the recommendations of the report have long-term implications in terms of funding, maintenance and management, some recommendations, due to their scale, complexity and expense may take years to develop.
 In the meantime, it is extremely important to identify and carry out short term projects that can translate the energy and concerns of the planning process into immediate and visible action.
 These short-term projects have over-riding importance as momentum builders and as a demonstration of the regional commitment to creation of the park.

-While this plan provides a framework and overview of the form of the Thames River Heritage Park, how it might function, and what benefits might be received by the Thames River community, it is not a implementation plan.
+While this plan provides a framework and overview of the form of the Thames River Heritage Park, how it might function, and what benefits might be received by the Thames River community, it is not an implementation plan.
 As the park administrative non-profit entity is established, a detailed and specific, task-oriented, long range plan should be developed with goals, milestones and funding sources to guide the next 10 years of Thames River Heritage Park development.

 Acronyms used in the following table include: